-In the Town of Palm Beach, total sales were down 20% compared to Third Quarter 2018.
-The decrease in condo and co-op sales was more pronounced, at 22%, than the 11% decrease in single family sales activity during Third Quarter 2019.
+In the Town of Palm Beach, sales fell 21% compared to Fourth Quarter 2018.
+A 28% decrease in condos/co-op sales fueled the decline; single-family home sales actually increased 29% year over-year during Fourth Quarter 2019.

-In the North End, single-family home sales experienced a 17% decline compared to last year.
-Average sale price showed a significant increase of 72% mostly due to an oceanfront sale at 1071 North Ocean Boulevard closing for over $40M during Third Quarter 2019.
-Days on market increased by 122% which was influenced by a low Third Quarter 2018 figure and the majority of sales staying on the market for over six months before finding a buyer.
+In the North End, single-family home sales activity improved 33% compared to last year, up by two sales.
+Average sale price displayed a significant increase of 80%, mostly due to an oceanfront sale at 1610 North Ocean Boulevard closing for over $25M.
+Days on market increased by 164%, influenced by a low Fourth Quarter 2018 figure.
+The majority of units that closed in Fourth Quarter 2019 stayed on the market for over six months before finding a buyer.

-The Estate Section experienced one fewer single-family sale compared to Third Quarter 2018.
-There were five sales over $15M during Third Quarter 2019 compared to two in Third Quarter 2018, including the sales of 60 Blossom Way and 1960 South Ocean Boulevard.
-As a result, price metrics were skewed versus last year: average price increased 169% year-over-year while median price rose 115%.
+The Estate Section experienced one fewer single-family sale compared to Fourth Quarter 2018.
+During Fourth Quarter 2019, 1415 South Ocean Boulevard closed for over $100M.
+As a result, price metrics were significantly skewed versus last year: average price ballooned 365% year-over year while median price jumped by 548%.

-Condo/co-op sales in The South End fell 26% versus last year.
-Average price increased 3% year-over-year due to a high floor condo sale priced over $3M during Third Quarter 2019.
-Median price rose 19% for The South End as the share of sales under $500K decreased this quarter compared to last year.
-The majority of homes sold after being on the market for about 6 months, driving days on market up 27% year-over year.
+Condo/co-op sales in The South End fell 38% versus last year.
+Average price increased 49% year-over-year due to a high floor penthouse sales closing for more than $3M in Fourth Quarter 2019.
+Median price fell 5% for The South End as the share of sales under $500K increased compared to last year.
+Days on market declined by a minimal 1% annually.